 Faith's website Much More With Less has a wealth of information on it and you can find her on Twitter, Instagram, Facebook and Pinterest.
 Have you been inspired by Faith's story and would like to see how you could make the most of your money and improve your life?

-Get started today by downloading my Master Your Money freebie!
+Get started today by downloading my free booklet and spending plan

-Or read more of the Master Your Money series and see how Sorcha and Lucy can travel the world, as they make the most of their money.
+Or read more of the series about creating financial security and see how Sorcha and Lucy can travel the world, as they make the most of their money.

 Hi, I’m Eileen Adamson, Your Money Sorted coach, helping female teachers to become happier, healthier and wealthier.
 By showing you how to make small, sustainable changes, I can help you create the time, freedom and financial security you deserve.